 Schedule Delays

 Construction projects often face schedule delays due to unforeseen circumstances, such as weather conditions, material shortages, or regulatory issues.
-To mitigate schedule delays, it is important to conduct thorough project planning, identify potential risks, and develop contingency plans.
+To mitigate schedule delays, conducting thorough project planning, identifying potential risks, and developing contingency plans is important.
 To stay on schedule, regularly track project progress and address any issues promptly.

 Communication Breakdowns